-The northern parts of Hokkaido and its surrounding islands did not originally belong to Japan.
+The northern parts of Honshu, Hokkaido, and its surrounding islands did not originally belong to Japan.
 The area was the home of aboriginal people, the Ainu.
 However, due to the Japanese government’s aim to expand their power and influence, the Ainu gradually saw themselves deprived of their land, language and customs.

 The beginning of the Japanese colonial legacy